wpmetabox/meta-box-text-limiter/readme.txt

 == Description ==

 Text Limiter is an extension for [Meta Box plugin](https://metabox.io) which allows you to limit number of characters or words entered for text and textarea fields.

+### Usage

+To start using text limiter, just add the following parameters to `text` or `textarea` fields:

+`'limit'      => 20, // Number of characters or words
+'limit_type' => 'character', // Limit by 'character' or 'word'.
+Optional.
+Default is 'character'`

 ### Plugin Links